 Here’s the disturbing report card.
 According to the Guttmacher Institute, the former research arm of Planned Parenthood, the largest provider of abortion in America:

-~ 75% say that having a baby would interfere with work, school or the ability to care for dependants,
+~ 75% say that having a baby would interfere with work, school, or the ability to care for dependents,

 ~ 75% say they can’t afford a child,

 ~ 69% are economically disadvantaged,

 ~ 61% already have at least one child,

 ~ and 44% of all abortions are performed on college-age women.